 The Western Hutt, unlike the Eastern, has virtually no grass flats.
 The river has several short gorges, but these pose no sidling difficulty.

-«» ¿Elder Forks, (Topo50 BP33 864 598, NZMS260 S26 964 215), are reached in about 90 minutes from Renata Forks: some gorges but no essential swimming.
+- Elder Forks, (Topo50 BP33 864 598, NZMS260 S26 964 215), are reached in about 90 minutes from Renata Forks: some gorges but no essential swimming.
 In the easterly branch, one river-crossing above Elder Forks is an exceptional camping flat.
-The Elder Biv sits at the top of its good leading spur but soon may be rebuilt at a slightly different site.
-[Ed. ??]
+The (new) Elder Hut sits just below Elder, near the top of its good leading spur.

 Quoin is a major ridge.
 Access directly from Hutt Forks is steep and a better approach is from the top of the sidle track above the Eastern Hutt gorge, see HuttRiverSystem#sec11.8|11.8]].
 From here, a 40-minute climb brings nearly level bush travel with a couple of wind-throw clearings better skirted.
 Two and a half hours from the sidle should bring the top of Quoin and the start of the large burnt area extending to Alpha.
 This 1947 fire is probably the most extensive within the park boundaries excepting of course, clearance fires near the settler perimeter.
 Beyond Quoin the ridge swings E through a couple of bush saddles then climbs to the tussock at a short flat section where it swings NE.
 This spot is the junction of a good spur from Eastern Hutt.
 Further steady climbing brings a series of hillocks leading to Alpha, about 2½ hours from Quoin.

 In earlier times, Quoin was often used as the route out from Alpha Hut for the travel is more interesting than the Marchant Ridge.

 Emergency exit.
 Escape from Quoin Ridge in bad weather is probably best back down the ridge to the Eastern Hutt bridge.